-Transaction costs expenses arising on the issue of equity securities are accounted for as a deduction from equity against the share premium account.
+Transaction costs expenses arising on the issue of equity securities are accounted for as a deduction from equity against retained earnings.

 C. Property, Plant and Equipment

 Property, plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation is provided on a straight line basis to write off the cost less estimated residual value of the assets over their estimated useful lives as follows: